This Soba Noodle Salad recipe is vegan, loaded with fresh crunchy veggies, and tossed in the most delicious sesame dressing! Quick and easy. Video.

 Ingredients in Soba Noodle Salad

-For an even nuttier flavor, soba noodles can be toasted in the oven first, before boiling, to bring out more depth and toasty nutty goodness.
+Tip: For an even nuttier taste, soba noodles can be toasted in the oven first, before boiling, to bring out more depth and toasty nutty goodness!

 How to make Soba Noodle Salad

-dressing ingredients: sesame oil, rice vinegar, mirin, sugar, soy sauce
+bowl of sesame dressing with whisk in front of dressing ingredients: sesame oil, rice vinegar, mirin, sugar, soy sauce.

-Step Four: Add prepped veggies into the noodles and toss with the dressing.
+Step 4: Toss.
+Add veggies to bowl with noodles and mix in the dressing.

-Garnish with toasted sesame seeds, dulse flakes, chili flakes or black sesame seeds.
+Step 5: Serve.
+Garnish with toasted sesame seeds, dulse flakes, chili flakes, or black sesame seeds.
+Top with protein if desired.

 What to Serve with Soba Noodle Salad